Fitzy1293/redditsfinder/README.md

-# redditsfinder --- reddit user info
+# redditsfinder - reddit user info
 **`pip3 install redditsfinder`**

-**A command line program to easily download reddit users' post histories.**
+**A program to get reddit user post data.**

-Get any reddit user's entire post history with one command while avoiding the reddit API's 1000 post limit. \
-The main functionality of this program is making the requests to pushshift and manipulating pushshift's JSON for into more convenient data.

-The colored terminal features and markup are from https://github.com/willmcgugan/rich \
+The colored terminal features for the CLI are from https://github.com/willmcgugan/rich \
 `pip3 install rich` which is one the coolest python packages.

 https://github.com/LoLei/redditcleaner `pip3 install redditcleaner` was also a massive help for dealing with reddit's markdown.